 Packing for a Winter trip to Europe is a bit of a challenge.
 With the baggage allowance shrinking, you must learn to pack light, unless you want to spend a large chunk of your budget just to buy additional luggage allowance.

-Because we love to explore Europe in Winter, we’ve had to learn how to outsmart the system.
+Because we love to explore Europe in the winter, we’ve had to learn how to outsmart the system.

 I couldn’t believe it but bringing a suitcase on our flight to Krakow in January was going to cost us as much as an additional ticket!

-And because we were planning to visit Prague in Winter, we had to learn fast how to pack for a winter trip.
+And because we were planning to visit Prague in Winter, we had to learn fast.

 Snow is not something me and Aldo are used to.